Before looking at the spin: which ball is right for you based on your skill level

 Value for money 2026: my picks (TaylorMade, Vice, Wilson…)

-This is where I enjoy myself the most, because You don't need to spend a fortune to notice real improvements.
+This is where I enjoy it the most, because you don't need to spend a fortune to notice real improvements.

 - TaylorMade Tour Response — “Soft” without being ether; it gave me confidence in a long approach.